Sachin-Suresh/laravel-dev/kstych/docs/index.md

         docker run --name mariadb -e MARIADB_ROOT_PASSWORD=yb9738z -p 3306:3306 mariadb

-1. Create a working directory for the Kstych application and change to that directory.
+1. Create a working directory for the Kstych application and change it to that directory.

         mkdir kstych
         cd kstych